 - 1.5 An informal consultation was held in March/April 2019 on a first draft of the Chelpin Plan.
 This posed a number of questions about the future of the area.
-Overall, 90 responses were received, and these are summarised in the Consultation Statement which is published as one of the Submission documents and is provided on the NDP website.
-The responses helped to shape the Regulation 14 Pre-submission Draft of the Chelpin Plan. - 1.6 The Regulation 14 Pre-submission Plan was published for consultation for six weeks from 18th July 2020 until 1st September 2020.
-Residents, businesses, landowners and other stakeholders were invited to submit written comments, preferably by using one of the comment forms provided on the web site and returning these by post or email.
-Detailed responses were submitted by Babergh District Council and several consultation bodies including Historic England, Suffolk County Council, Environment Agency and Marine Management Organisation.
-Around 150 residents responded and the majority were in support of the Plan.
-A local landowner also commented through their agent.
-Full details of the responses and information setting out how the comments have been considered and have led to any resulting changes to the Chelpin Plan are provided in the accompanying Consultation Statement.
+Some 90 responses were received.
+These have a been summarised in the Consultation Statement submitted to Babergh District Council. - 1.6 The Regulation 14 Pre-submission draft Plan was published for consultation for six weeks from 18th July 2020 until 1st September 2020.
+Residents, businesses, landowners and other stakeholders were invited to submit written comments.
+Detailed responses were received from Babergh District Council and from several consultation bodies including Historic England, Suffolk County Council, the Environment Agency, and the Marine Management Organisation.
+Around 150 residents also responded, the majority being in support of the Plan.
+Comments were also received from a local landowner via their agent.
+All of the responses and information setting out how the comments have been considered and have led to any resulting changes to the Chelpin Plan are provided in the accompanying Consultation Statement. - 1.7 Following its submission to Babergh District Council, the Regulation 16 draft Chelpin Plan was consulted on between 15th February 2021 and 9th April 2021. - 1.8 The Chelpin Plan was then independently examined.
+The Examiner's Report, which was published on 19th May 2021 concluded that: "the Chelpin Plan as modified by my recommendations should proceed to Referendum."